seed-rs/seed/README.md

 ## Quickstart

 ### Setup
 This package requires you to install [Rust](https://www.rust-lang.org/en-US/).
+This will enable the CLI commands below.

  You'll need a recent version of Rust's nightly toolchain:
 `rustup update`